- Common Questions

 - Sign Up For More Advice and Jobs

-To answer, “What did you like least about your last job?” address the question in three parts: a positive introduction, a task-oriented explanation, and a conclusion that highlights your strengths.
+To effectively address the question, “What did you like least about your last job?”, structure your response in three parts: a positive introduction, a task-oriented explanation, and a conclusion that highlights your strengths.

-Remember to think of this question as more along the lines of, “What frustrations in your current job would you like to avoid in your next job?” rather than, “Who drove you crazy at your last job?” as you craft your answer.
+Think of this inquiry as “What aspects of your current job do you wish to avoid in your next role?” rather than “Who was difficult at your last job?” as you craft your answer.

 -